Pointing Accuracy Improvements for the South Pole Telescope with Machine Learning: Current Pointing Methods

 I.e. a time-varying imperfection of the kind described by $\asix$ causes pointing errors in \eltext{}.
 Given the geometry of the structure, the front of the arms deforming just 0.25~mm more than the back (corresponding with a temperature difference of $\sim 6\degree$C) induces a deformation that can be accounted for by a $31\arcsec$ change in $\asix$.

 As weather conditions change and as the SPT points to different locations, the structure deforms in a way described by varying $\afour$ and $\asix$.
-We cannot directly monitor variations of $\afour$ and $\asix$, but we do have sensors, described later in Section \ref{sec:features}, that measure length changes in the yoke arms.
+Historical pointing corrections suggest that $\afour$ and $\asix$ vary on short (minute to hourly) and long (seasonal) timescales, but we do not notice other long-term trends.
+We cannot directly monitor variations of $\afour$ and $\asix$, but we do have sensors, described later in Section~\ref{sec:features}, that measure length changes in the yoke arms.
 We can take linear combinations of these sensors that geometrically reflect deformations of the kinds parametrized with $\afour$ and $\asix$; these calculations can serve as a proxy for direct monitoring.
-Figure \ref{fig:linsens_weather} shows how these calculations typically vary due to different observing and weather conditions.
+Figure~\ref{fig:linsens_weather} shows how these calculations typically vary due to different observing and weather conditions.
 In general, these deformations depend on the wind direction relative to the direction the telescope is pointed, and the deformations are larger with higher wind speeds and lower air temperature.
 The varying deformations introduce time-dependent pointing errors in \aztext{} and \eltext{}.
-Monitoring these sensors can correct much of, but not all of, the variation in observed pointing errors, and we require more complex modeling such as ML to reach our goal accuracy.
+Figure~\ref{fig:a4a6_vs_linsens} shows how $\afour$ and $\asix$ correspond to measured changes in the sensors.
+Monitoring these sensors can correct much of, but not all of, the variation in observed pointing errors: simple linear regression achieves $R^2=0.57$ for $\afour$ and only $R^2=0.28$ for $\asix$.
+We require more complex modeling such as ML to reach our goal accuracy.